Soccer-Porto name Conceicao as coach

-LISBON, June 8 Porto appointed Sergio Conceicao as their new coach on Thursday with the ex-Portugal winger becoming the fifth man in the last four years to manage the former European champions.
+LISBON, June 8 (Reuters) - Porto appointed Sergio Conceicao as their new coach on Thursday with the ex-Portugal winger becoming the fifth man in the last four years to manage the former European champions.

 The 42-year-old, who resigned from French Ligue 1 club Nantes on Tuesday, has replaced Nuno Espirito Santo, who left one day after the end of the season by mutual consent.